min2ha/ukwa-site/content/target/62759/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Gibraltar and UK Government agree measures to ensure strong relationship continues

 The package agreed sets out how the UK and Gibraltar will continue to collaborate closely in a range of important areas, such as on the environment, online gaming, financial services market access, transport and the level of university tuition fees during our Brexit negotiations and beyond.